 3. Pear, spoon, or bell (triangle upwards)

 This body shape describes a person who has hip measurements greater than their bust measurements.
-If you are this body type, you should consider wearing items that accentuate your waist as potentially your best feature.
+If you are this body type, you should consider wearing items that accentuate your waist (as potentially your best feature) while adding a little volume to your upper body.
+You can do this by wearing brighter colors or prints, and veering away from pieces that are too flowy or boxy which will hide your waistline.

 4. Hourglass (triangles opposing, facing inwards)